-- BSCs must be located and installed so that fluctuations of the room air supply and exhaust do not interfere with proper operations.
-BSCs should be located away from doors, heavily traveled laboratory areas, and other possible airflow disruptions.
-Refer to <a href="Appendix B-: Biological Safety Cabinet (BSC) Placement Requirements for New Buildings and Renovations (NIH Design Requirements Manual, 02/03/2018) for more information. - Where space permits, a 12-inch (30 centimeters) clearance should be provided behind and on each side of the cabinet. - A minimum 12-inch (30 centimeters) clearance is required between the exhaust opening on top of the BSC and the ceiling to allow easy access for maintenance and to ensure that the air return to the laboratory is not hindered. - Two BSCs should not be installed directly opposite each other when they are closer than six feet apart. - Newly installed BSCs must have all of the following: - At least 12 inches of clearance above for testing and decontamination of HEPA filters; - At least 4 inches of clearance from the rear; and - 6 inches of clearance on the utility side of the cabinet. - BSCs must not be located adjacent to chemical hoods, as the flow from these hoods will interfere with the BSC airflow.
+- BSCs must be located in low traffic areas, away from doors, ventilation diffusers or other air current sources.
+Refer to Appendix B-: Biological Safety Cabinet (BSC) Placement Requirements for New Buildings and renovations (NIH Design Requirements Manual, 02/03/2018) for more information. - Where space permits, a 12-inch (30 centimeters) clearance should be provided behind and on each side of the cabinet. - A minimum 12-inch (30 centimeters) clearance is required between the exhaust opening on top of the BSC and the ceiling to allow easy access for maintenance and to ensure that the air return to the laboratory is not hindered. - Two BSCs should not be installed directly opposite each other when they are closer than six feet apart. - Newly installed BSCs must have all of the following: - At least 12 inches of clearance above for testing and decontamination of HEPA filters;